d2l-ai/d2l-en/chapter_builders-guide/model-construction.md

 :begin_tab:`pytorch`
 In the `__init__` method, we add every module by calling the `add_modules` method.
 These modules can be accessed by the `children` method later.
-The convenience of using these methods is that the system knows the added modules, it will properly initialize each module's parameters.
+In this way the system knows the added modules, and it will properly initialize each module's parameters.
 :end_tab:

 When our `MySequential`'s forward propagation function is invoked,